appsinacup/polyglot-dictionaries/README.md

 # Polyglot Dictionaries

 Welcome to the Polyglot Dictionaries, a set of dictionaries used in the [Polyglot Pirates](https://appsinacup.com/polyglot-translators/) game.
+Anyone who contributes here will receive Named Credits in the game.

 ## 1000 Words Dictionary